Give Back in Cuba

 Cuba is modernizing quickly.
 With this comes an influx of new perceptions and ideologies that greatly impact the local landscape and communities.
 As an organization focused on the human-environmental intersection, IOI is uniquely poised to support Cocodrilo, a small community on the Southern coast of the Isle of Youth, to grow and thrive in sustainable ways.

-Reef and Coastal Habitat Conservation Volunteer
+Marine and Coastal Habitat Conservation Volunteer

 Your specific tasks will depend on the needs of the community.